aserto-dev/express-jwt-aserto/README.md

 1. `jwtAuthz`: middleware that sits on a route, and validates a request to authorize access to that route.
 2. `accessMap`: middleware that adds an endpoint for returning the access map for a service, based on its authorization policy.
-3. `isAuthorized`: a function that can be called to authorize a user's access to a resource based on a policy.
+3. `isAllowed`: a function that can be called to authorize a user's access to a resource based on a policy.

 All three of these capabilities call out to an authorizer service, which must be configured as part of the `options` map passed in.